vagrantxiao/ESE532fall2019_emulation/README.md

 ![](images/buffer_lock_system.jpg)

+## Emulation for the Buffer Lock
 Now, let's use emulation to find the bugs.
 As the emulation does not support the Utral-96v2 yet, we tempararily create a ZCU102 board project to do the emulation as below.
 Make sure you use `A53 Linux` as the System configuration.
 Choose Target as `Emulation`.

 ![](images/zcu102_bufferlock.jpg)

+After the compilation, we can open the hardware reports to see how the function and interface is implemented.
+From the report, we can see that the interface between `norm` and `square_loss` are 2 fifos, corresponding to `hls:stream` interfaces in software.

+In the SDSoC, click `Xilinx->Start/Stop emulation`